bitsapien/bitsapien/README.md

   - [Neovim](https://github.com/bitsapien/dotfiles/blob/master/vim/.vimrc)
   - [Doom Emacs](https://github.com/bitsapien/dotfiles/tree/master/doom-emacs/.doom.d)
 - 👯 I’m looking to collaborate on anything that
-    - Improves the lives of developers. _From figuring out the challenges to implementing solutions in code_
+    - Improves the lives of developers and improves their productivity. _From figuring out the challenges to implementing solutions in code_
     - Improves the state of diversity and inclusion in the tech industry or in general.
 - ❤️ Topics/Things I absolutely love
   - 🪓 Shell scripting and building CLI tools. <!-- goto, blog scripts, org-mode -->